 Exemption for the disabled is inherent within the CNEA 2005.
-Failing to remove dog faeces Offence does not apply to a person who is registered as a blind person or to a person who has a disability, which affects their mobility, manual dexterity or physical co-ordination.
+The offence of failing to remove dog faeces does not apply to a person who is registered as a blind person or to a person who has a disability, which affects their mobility, manual dexterity or physical co-ordination.
 Authorized officers will use discretion when dealing with enforcement in all groups.